Kavinsky: Career

-After years as an actor, Kavinsky's musical career started in 2005 after being inspired by his close friends Jackson Fourgeaud and Quentin Dupieux, the latter director also included Kavinsky's music in his film Steak.
-During this period Kavinsky produced his first single "Testarossa Autodrive" which was inspired by the Testarossa model of Ferrari (one of which Vincent drives in real life).
-Kavinsky presented the single to Quentin, who in turn presented it to a record label he had access to because of his filming career, and Kavinsky signed with Record Makers.
+Belorgey was born in the Parisian neighborhood of Barbès on 31 July 1975.
+After years as an actor, Kavinsky's musical career started in 2005 after he was inspired by his close friends Jackson Fourgeaud and Quentin Dupieux.
+He acted in Dupieux's 2007 film Steak; the film also included Kavinsky's music.
+During this period, Kavinsky produced his first single, "Testarossa Autodrive", inspired by the Ferrari Testarossa (one of which Belorgey drove in real life).
+Kavinsky presented the single to Dupieux, who in turn presented it to a record label he had access to because of his filming career, and Kavinsky signed with Record Makers.

 Kavinsky went on to release three EPs on the Record Makers label: Teddy Boy in 2006, 1986 a year later, and Nightcall with Lovefoxxx of CSS in 2010.
 Kavinsky toured alongside Daft Punk, The Rapture, Justice, and SebastiAn in 2007.

 The SebastiAn remix of "Testarossa Autodrive" off the 1986 EP is featured in the video games Grand Theft Auto IV and Gran Turismo 5 Prologue.
 Kavinsky's single "Nightcall" was featured in the opening credits of the film Drive, and became a major hit soon after.

-In December 2012 he released "ProtoVision" and on 25 February 2013 released his debut studio album OutRun.
+In December 2012, he released "ProtoVision".
+On 25 February 2013, he released his debut studio album, OutRun.

-In November 2021, he returned from his seven year hiatus with the lead single "Renegade" from his second studio album Reborn.
+In November 2021, he returned from a seven year hiatus with the lead single "Renegade" from his second studio album Reborn.
 The song is produced by Gaspard Augé and Victor Le Masne.

-In 2024 Kavinsky performed Nightcall alongside Phoenix and Angèle at the 2024 Summer Olympics closing ceremony in Paris.
+In March 2022, he released "Zenith", another single from Reborn which features vocals from Prudence and Morgan Phalen.

+At the 2024 Summer Olympics closing ceremony in Paris, Kavinsky performed Nightcall alongside Phoenix and Angèle.
+The performance triggered a significant global resurgence for "Nightcall", leading to a new official studio version featuring Angèle and Phoenix released in September 2024.
+This version achieved a diamond certification from SNEP and reached number 3 on the French singles chart.
+The track's enduring status in popular culture was further solidified in 2025 when the Irish rock band Inhaler released a guitar-driven cover of the song for Triple J's Like A Version, which was subsequently released as a physical seven-inch single.